fred-r-ramos/DUIA/STEP_1/README.md

-# Description of IPUMS_International data extraction.
+# Data selection and extraction

 The first step consists in the extraction and integration of the datasets in the IPUMS international and the Atlas of Urban Expansion.
 The folder **Description_IPUMS_Extractions** contains the description of the data extracted form the IPUMS International.